Xinchen-Fan/nand-2-tetris/notes/hardware.md

 - `Computer`: connect ROM32K, CPU and Memory

 ## Project 06 Assembler
-Developing an assembler, i.e. a capability to translate programs written in symbolic machine language into binary, executable code.
+Developing an assembler, i.e. a capability to translate programs written in symbolic machine language into binary, executable code